 Customs Broker Melbourne

-How quickly can I get my shipment cleared?
+How quickly can I get my shipment cleared into Melbourne with the help of your customs broker?

-The answer to this question can vary.
-With all the right documentation in place we can usually get your items cleared in just 24 to 48 hours.
+With all the right documentation in place we can usually get your items cleared in just 24 to 48 hours, but times can vary.

 If any of the information provided is incorrect or missing, you risk having your goods remain in expensive storage facilities for an indefinite period.
 If unexpected issues arise, we'll remain on-hand to resolve them as quickly as possible, minimising any unnecessary hold ups.

-What can I expect, and what steps are involved?
+What can I expect from a custom broker, and what steps are involved?

 Do you have access to Government Clearance Rates?

-So, who can benefit from working with a Customs Broker?
+Who can benefit from working with a customs broker?

 Whatever your situation, our experienced brokers are uniquely placed to help you navigate the complex and sometimes confusing customs and quarantine requirements and processes.